EdinK1/Aloha-Apparel/README.md

 # Personal Learnings

-## 1.Mobile first design
+## 1.Mobile first approach

 To be honest I never liked the idea of mobile first design but once you get the hang of it, you realize that creating the desired design becomes much easier.
-I will definitely start usign the mobile first design more often.
+I will definitely start using the mobile first design more often.

 ## 2. Responsive design